Why Filing a Post-Irma Lawsuit Against The Rehabilitation Center at Hollywood Hills Requires a Specific Type of Lawyer

 But finger-pointing between The Rehabilitation Center at Hollywood Hills and Governor Scott isn’t helpful to families who lost loved ones or whose relatives sustained serious injuries or conditions as a result of the neglect they experienced at the facility.
 Fortunately, our justice system and Florida law provide a mechanism for victims of nursing home abuse or neglect and their families to hold the responsible parties accountable for their actions and be compensated for the injuries.

 However, suing a nursing home, such as The Rehabilitation Center at Hollywood Hills, is not like your average, everyday lawsuit.
 Florida law has specific requirements you must abide by before suing a nursing home or long-term care facility.
-The existence of these legal obstacles and pitfalls exclusive to nursing home cases is precisely why you should consult an attorney who has experience and a proven track record in nursing home cases, rather than a lawyer who handles other sorts of cases.
+The existence of these legal obstacles and pitfalls exclusive to nursing home cases is precisely why you should consult an lawyer who has experience and a proven track record in nursing home cases, rather than a lawyer who handles other sorts of cases.

-Chapter 400 of the Florida Statutes is the law by which attorneys must abide when filing a lawsuit against a nursing home or long-term health care facility.
+Chapter 400 of the Florida Statutes is the law by which lawyers must abide when filing a lawsuit against a nursing home or long-term health care facility.
 The requirements of Chapter 400 apply to lawsuits against “any institution, building, residence, private home, or other place, whether operated for profit or not, including a place operated by a county or municipality, which undertakes through its ownership or management to provide for a period exceeding 24-hour nursing care, personal care, or custodial care for three or more persons not related to the owner or manager by blood or marriage, who by reason of illness, physical infirmity, or advanced age require such services, but does not include any place providing care and treatment primarily for the acutely ill.”
 Fla.
 Stat. § 400.021(7).

 While many lawyers might think to immediately file a lawsuit, a lawyer with experience in nursing home cases will know that doing so would be a great error.
 Before filing a lawsuit against a nursing home, Florida law mandates that you must first go through the “presuit” process.
 This requires your lawyer to notify the responsible parties of the claim, and describe the specific rights that were violated or the specific negligent acts that caused the injury or death, as well as the injuries that were sustained.
 The notice, which must be sent by certified mail, also must contain a certification from your lawyer that the lawyer conducted a reasonable investigation and that investigation “gave rise to a good faith belief” that there is a legitimate case against each prospective defendant.
 Fla.
 Stat. § 400.0233.
 Once the notice is mailed, you must wait 75 days, during which time each defendant or its insurance company must, in good faith, evaluate the claim and determine the liability of each defendant and the damages.
 During this period there will be an informal “discovery” process where you exchange documents and other materials with the defendants.
 At or before the end of the 75 days, the defendant or insurer must either reject the claim or make a settlement offer.
 Within 30 days from the response, the parties must meet in mediation to discuss the issues of liability and damages.
 If the matter does not settle, only then can a lawsuit be filed, and it must be filed within 60 days from the mediation or the remainder of the period of the statute of limitations, whichever is greater.
 Fla.
 Stat. § 400.0233(11).